devnull-cz/c-prog-lang/modules/strings-and-arrays.md

-Given that a string constant is internally used to initialize an array of `char`s, and an array name represents its first element memory address, the value of a string is an adress of its first character.
+Given that a string constant is internally used to initialize an array of `char`s, and an array name represents its first element memory address, the value of a string is an address of its first character.

 #source string-const-address.c